codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Create the server file

 At the root of our folder create a file called `web.py`.
-This is where all of our `flask` server code will live.
+This is where all of our Flask server code will be.

 ## Import the necessary libraries